dantonini/user-story-matrix/docs/changes-request/2025-04-05-222735-llm-paste-processor.blueprint.md.04-refinement.accomplished.md

 - Improved `ValidateConfiguration` coverage from 0% to 81.8%
 - Improved `LoadConfig` coverage from 77.8% to 100%
 - Improved `SaveConfig` coverage from 75.0% to 100%
+- Improved UI models package coverage to 98.3% with comprehensive keymap tests
-- Total project coverage improved from 64.1% to 64.3%
+- Total project coverage improved from 64.1% to 66.4%

 ### ~~Blind Spots~~
 - ~~`LoadConfig` in `config_manager.go` has 77.8% coverage - error handling paths could be improved~~